 The first thing you'll need to do if you think someone is having an asthma attack is to ascertain whether this is actually the case.
 The most common symptoms of an asthma attack are:

-Not all of these symptoms need to be present co-currently in order to indicate an asthma attack.
+Not all of these symptoms need to be present simultaneously to indicate an asthma attack.
 Of course, if you know the person suffering has asthma, then you might already be aware that an asthma attack is occurring, without this list of symptoms.

-Caution: If you know the person is on a MART or SMART regime, the information presented on this page is not suitable for people on MART regimes.
+Caution: If you know the person is on a MART or SMART regimen, the information presented on this page is not suitable for people on MART regimes.

 What To Do If Someone Has An Asthma Attack

-The symptoms of an asthma attack may cause anxiety and panic to both the sufferer and observer – especially for young children or if this is your first asthma attack.
-So, it's important to remain calm and try to be objective about the situation.
-Panicking is more likely to cause an anxious response, which can make the attack worse.
+The symptoms of an asthma attack may cause anxiety and panic to both the sufferer and observer, especially for young children or if this is your first asthma attack.
+Therefore, it's essential to remain calm and approach the situation objectively.
+Panicking is more likely to trigger an anxious response, which can exacerbate the attack.

-In the first instance, you should always seek to administer their medication as prescribed by their doctor and pharmacist.
-If there is a reliever inhaler present, then one or two puffs on their reliever inhaler (which is usually blue) should help to ease the symptoms.
+In the first instance, always administer their medication as prescribed by their doctor and pharmacist.
+If a reliever inhaler is present, one or two puffs from it (which is usually blue) should help ease the symptoms.

-Encourage the person who is suffering with an asthma attack to sit down but sit up straight.
+Encourage the person who is suffering from an asthma attack to sit down, but sit up straight.
 Sitting up straight helps to provide a clear and direct airway for breathing to pass through.
 A good way to ensure they sit upright is to sit the wrong way around on a standard chair, with their chest against the backrest.

 Check to see if they are feeling restricted by their clothing.
-Buttoned shirts and tight-fitting tops are prone to creating the feeling of tightness which can often lead to raised anxiety levels during an asthma attack – especially when their chest and breathing already feels restricted.
+Buttoned shirts and tight-fitting tops are prone to creating the feeling of tightness, which can often lead to raised anxiety levels during an asthma attack, especially when the chest and breathing already feel restricted.
 If this is the case, then loosen the clothes while ensuring that they still feel safe, warm and comfortable.

 Once the attack has passed, encourage them to make an appointment with their GP.
 Let them know that an asthma attack has occurred and that you will need an appointment within 48 hours.
 You should also allow the sufferer to rest and recuperate from the ordeal.